Skip to main content

 Click here for details of opening times at Chatsworth.

 So, what are you waiting for?
 There are plenty of good reasons to visit the Peak District in February!
-Click the link to any of the featured cottages to learn more about them and their availability, or, for a wider choice, visit our Peak District Holiday Cottages Page
+Click the link to any featured cottage to learn more about them and their availability, or, for a wider choice, visit our Peak District Holiday Cottages Page

 Add Your Own Recommendations